Peter-van-Tol/LiteX-CNC/README.md

 The idea of this project was conceived by ColorCNC by *romanetz* on the official LinuxCNC and the difficulty to obtain a MESA card.

-> **Experimental**
+> **Experimental** <br>
-> At this moment this code is purely experimental and untested by the lack of a working FPGA which is supported by LiteX.
-A test card (Colorlight 5a-75e from AliExpress) has been ordered.
-As soon as this card has been received, the code will be tested.
+> At this moment this code is experimental and requires expansion.
+A test card has been received and a test setup has been created with an Raspberry Pi.
+The modules GPIO and PWM are tested and are working.
+Expansion of the project with stepgen, encoders, watchdog, etc. is now required.

 ## Acknowledgements
 This project would not be possible without: